mansi6409/blockhouseDashboard/README.md

 - **Axios**: For making API requests from the frontend.

 ## Approach and Thought Process

+The aim is to create the dashboard such that the code structure is clean and organized and making future changes to the code should be easy.
+This should be possible without refactoring a lot of code.
+Keeping this in mind, The repository has been divided into 2 main parts - frontend and backend.
+Both of these parts have their own package.json and requirements.txt respectively for easy setup.

+Additionally, the components for frontend have been created as disjoint component so that every component can function on its own without messing up with other components.
+This helped in easy debugging for every component.

 ### Backend:
 - The Django REST API is structured with different endpoints for each chart's data, ensuring modularity and easy maintainability.